BiAIT*: Symmetrical Bidirectional Optimal Path Planning with Adaptive Heuristic

 \section{Abstract}

 This work is inspired by the adaptively heuristic method and the symmetrical bidirectional searching method.
-This article introduces a novel algorithm using the symmetrical bidirectional method to calculate the heuristic and search the state space efficiently.
-The problem-specific heuristic in BiAIT* derives from a lazy-forward tree and a lazy-reverse tree, which are constructed without collision checking.
-In BiAIT*, the lazy-forward and lazy-reverse trees share heuristic information and jointly guide the growth of the forward and reverse trees, which conduct collision checking and guarantee that their edges are feasible.
+The article introduces a novel algorithm that uses the symmetrical bidirectional method to calculate the adaptive heuristic and efficiently search the state space.
+The problem-specific heuristic in BiAIT* is derived from a lazy-forward tree and a lazy-reverse tree, which are constructed without collision checking.
+The lazy-forward and lazy-reverse trees are enabled to meet in the middle, thus generating the effective and accurate heuristic.
+In BiAIT*, the lazy-forward and lazy-reverse trees share heuristic information and jointly guide the growth of the forward and reverse trees, which conduct collision checking and guarantee the feasibility of their edges.
 Compared with state-of-the-art methods, BiAIT* finds the initial heuristic and updates the heuristic more quickly.
-In the future, we will refine our design to avoid the suboptimal heuristic problem.
-The proposed algorithm can be extended to apply to industrial robots, medical robots, or service robots to realize efficient path planning.
-The OMPL implementation of BiAIT* is available at {https://github.com/Licmjy-CU/BiAITstar}.
+The proposed algorithm can be applied to industrial robots, medical robots, or service robots to achieve efficient path planning.
+The implementation of BiAIT* is available at {https://github.com/Licmjy-CU/BiAITstar}.